awsdocs/amazon-cloudwatch-user-guide/doc_source/add_metrics_explorer_dashboard.md

 1. Choose **Explorer** and then choose **Next**\.
 **Note**
-You must be opted in to the new dashboard view to be able to add a Metrics Explorer widget\.To opt in, choose **Dashboards** in the navigation pane, then choose **try out the new interface** in the banner at the top of the page\.
+You must be opted in to the new dashboard view to be able to add a Metrics Explorer widget\.
+To opt in, choose **Dashboards** in the navigation pane, then choose **try out the new interface** in the banner at the top of the page\.

 1. Do one of the following:
    + To use a template, choose **Pre\-filled Explorer widget** and then select a template to use\.